How to Restore and Maintain Oak Kitchen Worktops

 These routine maintenance practices may seem a little laborious but they will ensure that your oak kitchen worktops remain beautiful, durable, and functional for years to come.

-If you find yourself in a position where restoration isn’t going to work then you might have to consider replacing your worktops.
-Whether you need to replace a section of the worktop or the whole lot then you should make sure you are buying like for like and from a reputable supplier.
-Suppliers like House of Worktops have an extensive range of wooden worktops and can offer advise when trying to match or replace like for like.
+If you find yourself in a position where restoration won’t work, you might have to consider replacing your worktops.
+Whether you need to replace a section of the worktop or the whole lot, make sure you buy like-for-like from a reputable supplier.
+If you’re considering a wider kitchen refresh at the same time, take a look at our guide on designing your dream kitchen.

 oak kitchen worktop

-You can read more about how we extended our own worktops on another blog.
+You can read more about how we renovated our kitchen on another blog.
 It was quite a simple process and greatly increased the worktop area in our kitchen.
-The kitchen makeover was a great project that completely transformed our kitchen for a modern contemporary makeover.
+The kitchen makeover was a great project that completely transformed our kitchen into a modern, contemporary makeover.

 FAQs – Oak kitchen worktops